metis-data/metis-book/docs/SetupMetis/Deploy Metis observability Agent/Deploy Metis observability Agent.md

 In addition, Metis Projects are representation of your team’s dev projects with DB issues and insights digested in such a way your dev team can consume and make use of.

 ## Deployment process

-Metis has created a fast and simple wizard to deploy new agent to your hosts.
+Metis has created a fast and simple wizard to deploy a new agent to your hosts.
+To learn how to use the wizard, watch this [video](https://youtu.be/K8yMuhfBGfU) or follow the steps below.
 It has 4 steps

 1. **Vendor & Environment Selection**